mayank-goyal09/ram-battery-camera-to--/README.md

 ### 👥 **Segment 42K+ developers into actionable personas using Stack Overflow 2025 survey data** 📊

+### 🧠 Unsupervised ML × Real-World Data = **Strategic Developer Insights** 💼

+---

+## 🎆 **NEW YEAR 2026 SPECIAL EDITION** 🎆

-### 🧠 Unsuper**"Start 2026 with data-driven developer insights! 🎉 This project showcases how unsupervised machine learning can transform raw survey data into actionable personas for hiring, marketing, and product strategy!"**
+> **"Start 2026 with data-driven developer insights! 🎉 This project showcases how unsupervised machine learning can transform raw survey data into actionable personas for hiring, marketing, and product strategy!"**

 ---